puneetgavri/kubernetes-world/installation/requests&Limits.md

-#Kubernetes – Requests and Limits in Kubernetes
+# Requests and Limits in Kubernetes

 In **Kubernetes**, **requests** and **limits** are resource management settings defined in a container's specification.
 They help ensure your applications run reliably and efficiently on the cluster by controlling CPU and memory (RAM) usage.